Moondragon: Powers and abilities

 Heather Douglas is a human who has accessed her full psionic potential through extreme training under the Titanian monks of Shao-Lom.
 She is also highly educated in Titanian science and is a master martial artist.

-Moondragon primarily possesses tremendous telepathic abilities which have enabled her to control the population of an entire planet to stop an ongoing war, while enslaving the thunder god Thor as her personal lover.
+Moondragon primarily possesses tremendous telepathic abilities, which have enabled her to control the population of an entire planet to stop an ongoing war, while enslaving the thunder god Thor as her personal lover.
 She has demonstrated willpower and spiritual strength rivaling that of Thanos, and the Sorcerer Supreme Doctor Strange, pierced the psionic shields of the cosmic entity Galactus to enable communication, and when borrowing her abilities, Thanos almost manages to overwhelm the Devourer.
 Beyond communication and control of other minds, she can induce mental illusions, cause personality changes, and erase specific memories.
 She can also fire bolts of psionic energy as concussive blasts that can either stun an opponent or render an opponent brain dead.
 She is also a low-level telekinetic, an ability that lets her move and manipulate most physical matter by using only her thoughts, levitate herself and others, create shields of psychic force, and fire concussive psychokinetic energy blasts with sufficient strength to affect steel.
+She has demonstrated the ability to assume the form of her namesake, a fire-breathing dragon capable of surviving in outer space, traversing interstellar distances.

 Moondragon has undergone extreme levels of training in the Titanian martial arts, as well as mental disciplines allowing her near-complete control over her body, including autonomic functions such as heartbeat, bleeding, and breathing, as well as awareness of pain.
 She has honed her strength, speed, stamina, agility and reflexes to her highest limits.
 Her martial arts skills have even allowed her to beat Captain America and Mantis in hand-to-hand combat.

-Heather possesses a genius intellect and is extremely knowledgeable in various areas of advanced Titanian scientific disciplines, such as genetics and bionics, and has been able to upgrade the cyborgs Ramrod and Angar the Screamer.
+She possesses a genius intellect and is extremely knowledgeable in various areas of advanced Titanian scientific disciplines, such as genetics and bionics, and has been able to upgrade the cyborgs Ramrod and Angar the Screamer.
 She restored Daredevil's eyesight.

-Moondragon has demonstrated the ability to assume the form of her namesake, a fire-breathing dragon capable of surviving in outer space, traversing interstellar distances.

 Additionally, she is also a highly skilled starship pilot.